-3. Have an acceptable score on the appropriate entrance exam: GRE 850 combined (old) or 290 (new) with writing score; MAT 385; GMAT 380.
+3. Have an acceptable score on the appropriate entrance exam: GRE [294 (920 on the old exam)(verbal plus quantitative), MAT 396, GMAT 490]

 Conditional admission may be granted under certain circumstances to applicants who cannot satisfy all unconditional admission requirements to a graduate program.
 See conditional admission requirements in the general regulations section of this Catalog.